There, that will do.

 I guess I might as well get all the regular deal-breakers out of the way; I am bisexual.
 I am married.
 We have an open relationship.
 I recently became a MILF (Feb 2014), maybe you'll agree.

-All my choices have led me to this precise moment and when I take stock of what is going on in and around me- I can't imagine being anything less than pleased.
+All my choices have led me to this precise moment and when I take stock of what is going on in and around me, I probably look smug and self-satisfied for a second.
 My life is pretty charmed.
 Sometimes it is hard but I didn't sign up for easy.
 My priorities in life are personal awareness, honesty / full disclosure, and providing as much support and love as possible to the people that support and love me.
 I love to feed people.
 I read a lot less than I used to.
 I like to do things that make people question their stance or bias.
 I absolutely adore other people that make me question mine.
 I like to act on my impulses which sometimes makes me look more than a little ridiculous, often in public.
 I study buddhism (maybe that should be up in the possible deal-breakers?), I engineer social capital, I am an aggressive driver, I have a lot of confidence that I am exactly who I am supposed to be and that I will continue to become the person I am supposed to be.
 The only perfection is the perfection of every moment.
 I'm not chasing a dream, I'm living in it.

 Wow am I a filthy hippy.